gabrielrdw20/Real-Time-Voice-Cloning-Polish/README.md

 **STRUCTURE**

 This repository is divided in 3 main parts:
+1. Start here - if you have no idea how to create a proper files directory, go to folder "start here" run the code.
-1. Modified code + explanation.
+2. Modified code + explanation.
-2. Additional codes to help process audio files + graphic help to understand some dependencies.
+3. Additional codes to help process audio files + graphic help to understand some dependencies.
-3. Streamlit app allowing to use the model online / onffline.
+4. Streamlit app allowing to use the model online / onffline.

 **CONTACT**